Jali001/Team-Profile-Generator/README.md

 ## Usage

-User should answer the prompts that appear by runnin
+User should answer the prompts that appear by running the application with the node index.js command: